Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 Spa & Salon at The Del

 Book any service and you’ll have access to the spa’s relaxation areas, ocean‑view terrace, and the small, quiet spa pool for the day.
 Treatments range from massages and facials to body therapies and salon services.
-Prime times sell out—reserve early.
+Prime times sell out so reserve early.

 Fitness & classes

 The 24‑hour fitness center has cardio and strength equipment.
 Signature outdoor classes include Beach Spin (on a deck facing the ocean) and Beach Yoga (on the sand).
-Seasonal offerings like paddleboard yoga pop up.
+Seasonal offerings, such as paddleboard yoga, pop up.
 Advance booking required.

 Del Beach